Introduction: Deliverability is a Reputation Game, Not a Volume Game

 - Keep your primary root domain (and its subdomains) for internal mail, customer-facing inboxes such as support, and—only when engagement stays strong—opt-in newsletters that behave like a relationship channel.

-- Add one or more related secondary domains for email marketing and cold outreach; provision three to five or more sending subdomains under those secondaries as you segment volume.
+- Add one or more related secondary domains for email marketing and cold outreach; provision two to five or more sending subdomains under those secondaries as you segment volume.

 7. Expert Insight (From Industry Practice)